 AT&T Business Transfer PIN: How to Get a Port Out PIN

 AT&T may call this a Number Transfer PIN, Transfer PIN, Port Out PIN, or Port PIN.
-It is the security PIN used when moving an AT&T wireless number to another carrier.
+It is used when moving an AT&T wireless number to another carrier.

-- Sign in to your AT&T account online.
+- Sign in to the AT&T account online.

-- Go to your profile or account access area.
+- Go to the account profile or settings area.

-If the online option is missing, the account access is wrong, or your business account cannot create the PIN online, call AT&T Business Wireless Support.
+If the online option is missing, the wrong user is signed in, or the business account cannot create the PIN online, call AT&T Business Wireless Support.

 - Call 800.331.0500.

-- Ask for a Number Transfer PIN or Port Out PIN.
+- Once you reach tech support, ask for a Number Transfer PIN or Port Out PIN.

-- Make sure the correct authorized account user is making the request.
+- Make sure the primary user or authorized account contact is making the request.

 AT&T Premier Transfer PIN steps

 Some AT&T business accounts can request a Port Out Transfer PIN through AT&T Premier.
-If your account has the Premier option, this may be the cleanest route.
+If your account has this option, use the Premier path.

 - Go to your AT&T Premier account and sign in.